Healing from Complex Ptsd

 NeuroSynqt™ Core Principles

-NeuroSynqt™ is a neuroscience based framework developed to support adults with developmental trauma through integration that respects how each brain adapted for survival.
+NeuroSynqt™ is a clinical developmental integration model developed to support adults impacted by developmental trauma through integration that respects how each individual adapted for survival.

 These principles reflect that:

-Regulation is an outcome of integration.
-It is not a standalone skill to be imposed or trained in isolation
+- Regulation is an outcome of integration.
+It is not a skill trained in isolation.

-NeuroSynqt™ provides a stable conceptual framework that supports adult brains to reconnect and integrate over time while allowing recovery to unfold in ways that are specific to each individual’s developmental history.
+NeuroSynqt™ provides a stable clinical model that supports integration over time while allowing recovery to unfold in ways specific to each individual’s developmental history.

 NeuroSynqt™ principles are shared for orientation and understanding.
 Application, sequencing and clinical use are taught exclusively within accredited education and supervision.